Bandwidth (computing): Network consumption

-The consumed bandwidth in bit/s, corresponds to achieved throughput or goodput, i.e., the average rate of successful data transfer through a communication path.
+The consumed bandwidth in bit/s corresponds to achieved throughput or goodput, i.e., the average rate of successful data transfer through a communication path.
 The consumed bandwidth can be affected by technologies such as bandwidth shaping, bandwidth management, bandwidth throttling, bandwidth cap, bandwidth allocation (for example bandwidth allocation protocol and dynamic bandwidth allocation), etc. A bit stream's bandwidth is proportional to the average consumed signal bandwidth in hertz (the average spectral bandwidth of the analog signal representing the bit stream) during a studied time interval.

 Channel bandwidth may be confused with useful data throughput (or goodput).
-For example, a channel with x bps may not necessarily transmit data at x rate, since protocols, encryption, and other factors can add appreciable overhead.
+For example, a channel with x bit/s may not necessarily transmit data at x rate, since protocols, encryption, and other factors can add appreciable overhead.
 For instance, much internet traffic uses the transmission control protocol (TCP), which requires a three-way handshake for each transaction.
 Although in many modern implementations the protocol is efficient, it does add significant overhead compared to simpler protocols.
 Also, data packets may be lost, which further reduces the useful data throughput.
 In general, for any effective digital communication, a framing protocol is needed; overhead and effective throughput depends on implementation.
 Useful throughput is less than or equal to the actual channel capacity minus implementation overhead.